 #18 Play Laser Tag

 When you play laser tag, it’s like you’ve been transported into a video game.
 Players use infrared-emitting light guns to shoot at designated targets in the arena and on opposing players.
-You will be having such a good time playing you won’t even realize you got a bit of a workout too.
+You will be having such a good time playing you won’t even realise you got a bit of a workout too.
 Like a video game, a score is calculated and a winner is crowned.

 Laser tag is great for groups, but if there are only one or two of you, they will put you with others to make a team.
 It could be a fun activity for hen and stag parties, families, or an ideal way to spend a rainy afternoon in Norfolk.